trackmania-rl/tmrl/readme/tuto_library.md

 This enables you to implement generic models as we will do now.

 Let us implement this module for our dummy drone environment.
-Here, we have basically copy-pasted the implementation of the SAC MLP actor from [OpenAI Spinup](https://github.com/openai/spinningup/blob/038665d62d569055401d91856abb287263096178/spinup/algos/pytorch/sac/core.py#L29) and adapted it to the `ActorModule` interface:
+Here, we basically copy-paste the implementation of the SAC MLP actor from [OpenAI Spinup](https://github.com/openai/spinningup/blob/038665d62d569055401d91856abb287263096178/spinup/algos/pytorch/sac/core.py#L29) and adapt it to the `ActorModule` interface:

 ```python
 from tmrl import ActorModule